 If the update flag parameter from the AMF indicates increase,

-- If the local maximum number of UEs is available, the NSACF execute same as step 3 defined in clause 4.2.11.2 of TS 23.502 [5].
-Steps 4-7 are skipped.
+- If the local maximum number of UEs is not yet reached, the NSACF execute same as step 3 defined in clause 4.2.11.2 of TS 23.502 [5].
+Steps 4-8 are skipped.

-- If the local maximum number of UEs is reached, the NSACF interact with the Primary NSACF.
-Step 4-7 are executed.
+- If the local maximum number of UEs is reached by admitting the UE and the Primary NSACF does not indicate to reject the further admission in an earlier interaction, the NSACF interact with the Primary NSACF.
+Step 4-8 are executed.

+-

 If the update flag parameter from the AMF indicates decrease,